 Impacted by the open source initiative and its success with communal development on the internet, Monika Wuhrer and Gary Baldwin founded the not-for-profit project in 2008.
 Since its inception we have presented contemporary painting, installation, sculpture, new-media, and performance art.
 Open Source also organizes participatory events like the Soap Box Derby and camp.
 A workshop where kids build soapbox cars out of recycled materials found by scavenging the neighborhood for parts.
 We offer “soup kitchens” in the month of december and hold the cHURCH OF MONIKA on Sundays.
 These events are forums for discussing art and it manifestations in a casual setting.

 Ultimately, we believe that “art is where you find it.”
 One doesn’t decide to be an artist or an art lover, rather, one realizes that they are and that art is nothing to be intimidated by but something to be embraced.
 Nobody should control or profit by art more than anyone else who seeks its power to help understand ourselves.
 We are, in our small way, “occupying art.”

 In November of 2010 a 5-alarm fire in the gallery’s neighboring building devastated the Open Source project space.
 After six months of being itinerant, we now have a new permanent space in Park Slope, at 306 17th St. Brooklyn, NY 11215.

-Rebecca Zakheim joined Open Source in 2012, during the Soap Box Camp and Derby.
-She is currently a high school student, but is very involved in the programming at Open source as well as the administrative part, while also teaching the Bitbots after school program multiple times a week.
+Rebecca Zakheim joined Open Source in 2012 as a counselor for the Soap Box Workshop and Derby.
+Rebecca is very involved in the programming and administration at Open Source, while also teaching the Bitbots after school program multiple times a week.
 She is a high school graduate pursuing a self-directed education.

 Shauna Sorensen joined Open Source in 2012.
 She is currently pursuing an MA degree in art history at CUNY Hunter College.